 There are two primary reasons that the approximation of the covariance kernel by using the truncated trapezoid rule for its Fourier transform is attractive in this environment.
-First, this rule is very accurate for smooth functions that vanish sufficiently fast away from the origin \cite{weidemanrev}.
-For instance, given a smooth ($C^{\infty}$) 1D integrand whose value and all derivatives vanish at the endpoints, the error of the $2m+1$ point trapezoid rule is $\bigO(1/m^p)$ for any order $p$; this is called super-algebraic convergence \cite[Thm.~9.26]{na}.
-Many commonly-used covariance kernels have smooth Fourier transforms that vanish rapidly with respect to frequency magnitude $|\xi|$.
-However, certain kernels such as the Mat\'ern with $\nu=1/2$ \cite{rasmus1} do not (due to nonsmoothness at the physical space origin), so the error in approximating their Fourier inversion will be dominated by truncation.
-Second, equispaced Fourier discretizations facilitate the use of FFTs and NUFFTs, as we describe next.
+Firstly, this rule is very accurate for smooth functions that vanish sufficiently fast away from the origin \cite{weidemanrev}.
+For instance, given a smooth ($C^{\infty}$) 1D integrand whose value and all derivatives vanish at the endpoints, the error of the $2m+1$ point trapezoid rule is faster than $\bigO(1/m^p)$ for any order $p$; this is called super-algebraic convergence \cite[Thm.~9.26]{na}.
+Many commonly-used covariance kernels have smooth Fourier transforms that vanish rapidly with respect to frequency magnitude $\|\xi\|$.
+However, certain rougher kernels such as the Mat\'ern with $\nu=1/2$ \cite{rasmus1} do not, so the error in approximating their Fourier inversion will be dominated by truncation.
+Secondly, equispaced Fourier discretizations facilitate the use of FFTs and NUFFTs, as we describe next.